jasaraujo/DATA-3402_Kaggle_Project/README.md

 # Project Title

-* **One Sentence Summary**
-This repository holds an attempt to apply RandomForestClassifer to predict software defects using synthetic data from the "Binary Classification with a Software Defects Dataset" Kaggle challenge
+* This repository holds an attempt to apply RandomForestClassifer to predict software defects using synthetic data from the "Binary Classification with a Software Defects Dataset" Kaggle challenge
 ((https://www.kaggle.com/competitions/playground-series-s3e23/overview)).

 ## Overview